chris-creditdesign/nature-hiv-milestones/README.md

 ## To do:

+- Check distortion filter on firefox
+- Don't build timeline if position sticky isn't available
-- Remove role="navigation" from main nav
+- Remove no js from header
-- Set aria-current="step" on svg timeline

 - Distortion filter area
 - Make animation on by default